- It is best known for being available for free, but Google Docs is a highly underrated but very powerful word processor.

 Yes, Google Docs is nowhere near as cluttered as MS Word, but there are times when you just want a whole lot of screen space and no menus to block your view of your document.
 Well, all you need to do is go to View and choose “Fullscreen” to make your Google document an all-screen (at least as far as the browser is concerned) affair.
-Relax, you can bring back those eyesore toolbars back whenever you wish – just hit Escape.
+Relax, you can bring back those eyesore toolbars whenever you wish – just hit Escape.

 If you want at least some formatting options to remain, just hit the upward-pointing arrow in the top right corner.
-This will get rid of the menu bar but still, leave you with basic formatting options.
+This will get rid of the menu bar but still leave you with basic formatting options.
 To get the menus back, just hit the same arrow, which will be pointing downwards now.

 8. Use that dictionary

 Want to know the meaning of a word?
-Just hit “Ctrl+Shift+Y” and you will have a handy dictionary open up on a panel on the side.
+Just hit “Ctrl+Shift+Y,” and you will have a handy dictionary open up on a panel on the side.
 Once again, super handy, and no need to open any more extra tabs than are already around on your computer.
 You can also highlight the word whose meaning you want to know and simply opt for the “Define” option.

 9. Actually, make your own dictionary

 Dictionaries are good, but they are written by…well, other people.
 These people might be experts, but they might not know some of the words you and your friends use (like “whatzitthingummy” or “skwunchy”) or words from other languages.
 Well, you can make sure that the dictionary includes them by just right-clicking on them and choosing the “Add to dictionary” option.
 There you go – your Google Docs dictionary has your own flavor and will also ensure that you commit no typos when you use your own words (that can happen!).
-Fed up of a word?
+Fed up with a word?
 Right-click on it and choose the “Remove from the personal dictionary” option.

 10. Cannot find a menu option?
 Get help easily